 - Rest as much as possible

 - Drink enough water and snack nutritiously if you sleep through mealtime

-- Try to exercise for a little energy boost, but always check with your doctor first before beginning any exercise program.
+- Try to exercise for energy boosts, but check with your doctor before beginning any new exercise program

 First Trimester Nausea

-Morning sickness affects 50- to 90% of expectant moms.
-And it's not just for mornings, either.
-The queasiness stems from a rise in your estrogen level.
+Morning sickness isn’t just for mornings—lucky you!
+The queasiness stems from a rise in your estrogen level and affects 50–90% of expectant moms.

-- Keep something in your stomach at all times.
-Crackers, cereal, ginger tea or fruit can all help settle your stomach.
+- Keep something in your stomach at all times—even if eating is the last thing you want to do.
+Crackers, cereal, ginger tea, or fruit can all help settle your stomach